laurynasgadl/php-validator/README.md

 `default:{value}` : the rule will always be applied first, meaning, params can successfully pass `required` rules even if their value is not set or is null

+`alpha_dash` : the value can only be made up of uppercase and lowercase letters, numbers and `-` or `_` symbols

+`alpha_numeric` : the value can only be made up of uppercase and lowercase letters and numbers

+`regex:{pattern}` : the value needs to match the given pattern

 ## Custom messages
 You can set custom validation messages either via the Validator constructor or the `validate` method:
 ```php